The next big thing in Korean beauty: muscles

-SEOUL (Reuters) - Looks no longer center only on the face in beauty-obsessed South Korea, where more women are hitting the gym to improve muscle tone and physical health.
+SEOUL, Oct 24 (Reuters) - Looks no longer centre only on the face in beauty-obsessed South Korea, where more women are hitting the gym to improve muscle tone and physical health.

 “Women used to starve in order to lose weight.
 Now they exercise,” said celebrity trainer Ray Yang, who leads a workout session during the Body Show, a weekly television event targeted at women that is now in its second season.